lhotari/gsp-spring-boot/README.md

 ## Tag libraries

 The prototype supports tag libraries.
-The pattern `classpath:taglib/**/*TagLib.groovy` is used to locate them.
+The grails.gsp.TagLib annotation is used to annotate them.

 ## Limitations